szabgab/slides/python-programming/iterators.md

 {id: exercise-iterators-only}

-Change the Iterator version of the Fibonacci series so it will NOT hold old the previous values in memory.
+Change the Iterator version of the Fibonacci series so it will NOT hold the previous values in memory.